ShowPitekkate/appinventor-sources-ewpatton/appinventor/docs/markdown/reference/components/legomindstorms.md

 : Specifies the bottom of the range used for the BelowRange, WithinRange, and AboveRange events.

+{:id="NxtSoundSensor.Name" .text .ro .bo} *Name*
+: Gets the name of the NxtSoundSensor.

 {:id="NxtSoundSensor.SensorPort" .text .do} *SensorPort* : Specifies the sensor port that the sensor is connected to.
  **Must be set in the Designer.**